mayhsundar/JarvisAI/readme.md

 # JarvisAI - Personal JARVIS AI system for PC

+## Now can download windows executable file also (jarvis.exe) from dist folder.

 #### Created and Tested on Windows with Python 3+

 An attempt to make a very simple, Personal Assistant that understands speech as well as text input and is capable of performing tasks other than conversing.